-The panels must be installed at the individual's private residence and may be installed as part of a new system or as an extension of an existing system.
+To qualify, the panels must be installed and mounted on or affixed to a residence mainly used for domestic purposes, connected to the residence's distribution board, and accompanied by an electrical certificate of compliance.
 Landlords may also claim this rebate for panels installed at a property rented out as a residence, if they have incurred the costs to acquire the panels.